 Diagnostic non-laboratory tests

-Medicare Part B (Medical Insurance) covers diagnostic non-laboratory tests (like CT scans, MRIs, EKGs, X-rays, and PET scans).
+Medicare Part B (Medical Insurance) covers diagnostic non-laboratory tests.

 Coverage details

-Part B covers these tests when your provider orders them.
-Medicare also covers some preventive tests and screenings to help prevent or find a medical problem.
+Part B covers these tests when your provider orders them to find or treat a medical problem.

 Costs